Heidi Allen: Liberal Democrats

 On 7 October 2019, it was announced that Allen had joined the Liberal Democrats and would initially stand for the party in her South Cambridgeshire constituency at the next election.

-On 29 October she announced that she would not stand in the next election regardless of the outcome of the vote to call for an election in December 2019.
+On 29 October, she announced that she would not stand in the next election regardless of the outcome of the vote to call for an election in December 2019.
 She said that Brexit had "broken our politics" and only a new referendum could solve the deadlock.
 She added that she was "exhausted by the invasion into my privacy and the nastiness and intimidation that has become commonplace".

 Political beliefs

-During an ITV interview in March 2019 she stated how much she admired Nick Clegg and that he would be her first choice to go into her fantasy cabinet as Deputy PM if she ever became Prime Minister, but later went on to state that she is too emotional to ever do.
-In July 2019 she campaigned for the Liberal Democrat candidate in the Brecon and Radnorshire parliamentary by-election held on 1 August.
+During an ITV interview in March 2019, she stated how much she admired Nick Clegg.
+She mused that Clegg would be her first choice to go into her fantasy cabinet as Deputy PM if she ever became prime minister; she later stated that she is too emotional to ever fill that role.
+In July 2019, she campaigned for the Liberal Democrat candidate in the Brecon and Radnorshire parliamentary by-election held on 1 August.